-Elastic Creative, an Edinburgh based design studio, contacted me to ask advice on how to create their design on the entrance door.
-I surveyed the site and after my quote was accepted, the designers supplied the scaled artwork and paint codes.
+Edinburgh based design studio, Elastic Creative contacted me to ask for advice on how to create their design for Water’s Edge entrance door.
+Following the site survey and approval of my quote, the designers supplied the scaled artwork and paint codes.

 The sliding door was fabricated with vertical, wooden timbers which had recessed grooves every one hundred millimetres.
 These v-shaped grooves made it difficult for vinyl to adhere properly to the treated wood surface.
 The painted option was the most practical and trusted to last.

 Once the artwork had been transferred to acetate, the design was projected directly onto the door.
-The intricate graphic was drawn lightly with soft, coloured pencils as well as the lettering low to the ground.
+The intricate graphic was drawn lightly with soft, coloured pencils as well as the low lettering near the ground.
 Once any amendments were made to allow for the recesses, we were then ready to paint.